keyboardAnt/distributed-speculative-inference/README.md

 [^1]: Li, Yuhui, et al. "EAGLE: Speculative Sampling Requires Rethinking Feature Uncertainty."
 Forty-first International Conference on Machine Learning.
 [^2]: Leviathan, Yaniv, Matan Kalman, and Yossi Matias.
 "Fast inference from transformers via speculative decoding."
 International Conference on Machine Learning.
 PMLR, 2023.
 [^3]: Chen, Charlie, et al. "Accelerating large language model decoding with speculative sampling." arXiv preprint arXiv:2302.01318 (2023).
-[^4]: Miao, Xupeng, et al. "Specinfer: Accelerating large language model serving with tree-based speculative inference and verification."
-Proceedings of the 29th ACM International Conference on Architectural Support for Programming Languages and Operating Systems, Volume 3.
-2024.

 This repo includes an implementation of DSI and all four experiments from the paper:
 1. Estimating the speedup of DSI (compared to SI and non-SI) by measuring wall time, based on 3 and 4